Cyrexxis/RokTracker/README.md

   - an inactive account is an account that cannot be clicked in the kingdom rankings
   - those are skipped automatically, and it is optionally possible to save a screenshot of the name in the `inactives`-folder.

-## Alliance Scanner (currently unmaintained)
+## Alliance and Honor Scanner

 - complete alliance ranking scan
 - complete personal honor ranking scan
-- due to how the game works the names are very inaccurate, and it is not possible to track the governor id
+- due to how the game works the names are very inaccurate, and it is not possible to track the governor ID

 # Bluestacks 5 Settings

+## Main configuration

 - Display Tab ([Screenshot](images/bluestacks-display.png))
   - Resolution: 1600x900